CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 A key aspect of the CRCSM CDS is to, when necessary, allow clinicians to provide input to augment the information in the patient EHR.
-Clinician input is captured using a FHIR [Questionnaire resource](https://www.hl7.org/fhir/questionnaire.html), which allows a structured set of questions and available responses to be represented in a standard format.
+Clinician input is captured using a FHIR <a href="https://www.hl7.org/fhir/questionnaire.html" target="_blank">Questionnaire resource</a>, which allows a structured set of questions and available responses to be represented in a standard format.
 The FHIR Questionnaire is being developed in conjunction with the CRCSM CDS and initially includes the three questions